Barneys New York

-Barneys New York is an American brand founded in 1923 by Barney Pressman that operated full-line department stores from 1923 until 2020.
-Authentic Brands Group acquired Barneys' intellectual property in 2019, and has licensed the brand to Saks Fifth Avenue for specialty departments within its flagship stores since 2021.
+Barneys New York is an American luxury department store founded in 1923 by Barney Pressman.
+It introduced many major brands to the American market including Armani, Azzedine Alaïa, Comme des Garçons, Christian Louboutin, and Zegna.

-As of 2024, Barneys continues its partnership with Saks Fifth Avenue, with two branches operating in New York City and Greenwich.
-Along with this the partnership with Laox Holdings continues with six standalone locations and four outlet stores in Japan.
-The skincare and fragrance line Barneys New York Beauty also operates under a licence with the South-Korean Gloent Group.
+In 2019, Barneys New York filed for Chapter 11 bankruptcy, Authentic Brands Group acquired the intellectual property and all stores were closed in 2020.
+Speciality departments were operated in Saks Fifth Avenue stores under license from 2021, until the bankruptcy of Saks Global.

-Barneys introduced major luxury brands to the American market including Armani, Azzedine Alaïa, Comme des Garçons, Christian Louboutin, and Zegna.
+As of 2026, Barneys operates nine stores in Japan (including four outlet stores).
+A skincare and fragrance line, Barneys New York Beauty, operates one store in South Korea and a hotel, Barneys New York Residences, operates in Mexico.
+In 2026, it was announced that Barneys would return to the United States with a store operated under license in Naples, Florida by the end of the year.

 Operations under Pressman family ownership

 Early history

 Barney Pressman initially opened a men's discount clothing store.
 His first store was in a 500 sqft space with 20 ft of frontage at Seventh Avenue and West 17th Street in Manhattan in 1923.
 He raised the $500 to pay the lease by pawning his wife's engagement ring.
 Barney's Clothes were stocked with 40 brand name suits and a big sign with a slogan, "No Bunk, No Junk, No Imitations".
 Barney's sold clothing at discounted prices by purchasing showroom samples, retail overstocks, and manufacturers' closeouts at auctions and bankruptcy sales.
 He also offered free alterations and free parking to attract customers.
 And this first-of-its-kind store gained Barney Pressman numerous appearances on TV and radio shows.

 Pressman claimed to be the first Manhattan retailer to use radio and television, beginning with "Calling All Men to Barney's" radio spots in the 1930s that parodied the introduction of the Dick Tracy show.
 He sponsored radio programs featuring Irish tenors and bands playing jigs to advertise Irish woolens.
 Women encased in barrels gave away matchbooks with the store name and address.
 He also chartered a boat to take 2,000 of his customers from Manhattan to Coney Island.

 During the 1960s Barney Pressman's son, Fred, helped transition from a discount store to a luxury retailer."

 In a 1973 interview with Business Week, Fred Pressman stated that he became "convinced that the discount route definitely was not for us.
 My father and I have always hated cheap goods ...
 I didn't want to sell low-end merchandise.
 Now, many of those who chose to are verging on bankruptcy."
 Fred Pressman's obituary in The New York Times stated: